The Ultimate Packing Guide: One Year Traveling

 • Last Object Essentials Kit; reduce your single-use waste with Q-tips, rounds, and tissues from Last Object.
 Use, wash, repeat.

-• Soaps and lotions; shampoo, conditioner, body wash, face wash, lotion… everything you might need, you can buy as you go.
-I prefer to use bar soaps, including shampoo; beeswax paper is a great wrap for bars.
+• Soaps and moisturizers; shampoo, conditioner, body wash, face wash, moisturizer… everything you might need, you can buy as you go.
+I prefer to use bar soap, including shampoo.
 You also have to be careful with the liquid allotment with the mode of transportation you are using.
 I recommend bringing a small 60ml/2oz (or less) amount of each and simply purchasing more as you go if you choose liquids.

-• Optional: Other toiletry items you want to bring or need to think about include but are not limited to, a dry brush, female hygiene products, eye drops, retainer/night guard, lip balm, perfume, and bug spray.
-These items can be bought as needed though.
+• Optional: Other toiletry items you want to bring or need to think about include but are not limited to, a dry brush, female hygiene products, eye drops, retainer/night guard, lip balm, perfume, sunscreen, and bug spray.
+These items can be bought as needed, though.

 2. Specialized Items